-Whether you prefer classical or contemporary music, you can always find concerts and festivals happening in Hungary.
+Whether you prefer classics or contemporary music, in Hungary, you always find concerts and festivals.
 Every year there are plenty of symphonic concerts and choirs performing all over the country, and there are many outdoor events, street music festivals and celebrations with live music.
-As a music lover it is worth visiting the cultural centre Müpa Budapest that provides home for classical, contemporary, popular and world music, not to mention jazz and opera, as well as contemporary circus, dance, literature and film.
+As a music lover, you should definitely visit the House of Music Hungary (Magyar Zene Háza), which is a concert venue, educational centre, and museum in one with iconic, award-winning architecture in the City Park (Városliget).

-We also have to mention the huge festival culture Hungary has.
-Sziget Festival in Budapest, VOLT Festival in Sopron, Campus Festival in Debrecen and EFOTT at Lake Velence attracts thousands of students from all parts of the country.
+We must mention the huge festival scene Hungary has.
+Sziget Festival in Budapest, Campus Festival in Debrecen or SZIN festival in Szeged attracts thousands of students from all parts of the country.